Baṭḥari language

-Baṭḥari (Arabic: اللغة البطحرية "Baṭḥari language") is an Afro-Asiatic language of Oman, located on the southeast coast facing the Khuriya Muriya Islands (17°40′46″N 55°22′19″E).
-The language is very similar to Mehri and some members of the Bathari tribe speak Mehri instead of Bathari.
+Baṭḥari (Arabic: اللغة البطحرية "Baṭḥari language"), natively known as Bəṭaḥrēt, is a nearly extinct Afro-Asiatic language of Oman, located on the southeast coast facing the Khuriya Muriya Islands.

-The first westerner to discover the existence of Bathari was Bertram Thomas in 1929.
+The first westerner to acknowledge the existence of Bathari was Bertram Thomas in 1929.

 Name

 The name Bathari has been variously rendered: Batahari, Bautahari, Botahari, Bathara.

 The stress always falls on the last long syllable in Bathari, unless the stress unit is only composed of short syllables.
 In this case, the first syllable is stressed.
 As with other Modern South Arabian languages, Bathari nouns have two genders (masculine and feminine) and three numbers (singular, dual and plural), but the dual is reportedly obsolete.
 The ending -(v)t marks feminine nouns, apart from loanwords from Arabic that end in -h'.'
 Also, it is not Shahri but Bathari which retains (or perhaps has retaken, from Arabic) the Arabic-like 'ain.

 Some Bathari words were mentioned in Johnstone's Mehri Lexicon and Jibbali Lexicon (1981).
 Stroomer affirms that it is a dialect of Mehri (p. xii), whereas Simeone-Senelle considers it a separate language.
 She does admit, however, that Bathari, along with Harsusi, is closely related to Mehri.

 The most important steps towards a comprehensive descriptive grammar of Bathari language were made by Gasparini (2018).

-Speakers

-In terms of speaker numbers they range from 12 to 20 for Bathari to over 180,000 for Mehri.
+An extensive descriptive grammar and a collection of transcribed texts have been recently published.